photo/frontend/documentation/api/PostPhotoUpdate.markdown

 1.  title (optional), _i.e.
 My first day at work_ - A string title to describe the photo.
 1.  description (optional), _i.e.
 A much longer description of my first day_ - A string to describe the photo in detail.
 1.  tags (optional), _i.e. dog,cat_ - A comma delimited string of alpha numeric strings.
+1.  tagsAdd (optional), _i.e. dog,cat_ - A comma delimited string of alpha numeric strings to be added.
+1.  tagsRemove (optional), _i.e. dog,cat_ - A comma delimited string of alpha numeric strings to be removed.
 1.  dateUploaded (optional), _i.e.
 1311059035_ - A unix timestamp of the date the photo was uploaded
 1.  dateTaken (optional), _i.e.
 1311059035_ - A unix timestamp of the date the photo was taken which overrides EXIF data if present
 1.  license (optional), _i.e.
 CC BY-SA or My Custom License_ - A string representing a custom or Creative Commons license.